Resources on Positive Youth Development

 - The United States Agency for International Development’s (USAID) State of the Field Report and their website Youth Power provide information on the latest research and trends in the area of cross-sectoral and holistic strategies for positive youth development globally, particularly in developing countries.

 - The Forum for Youth Investment hosts webinars and events focusing on how communities can prepare young people for work, college, and life by age 21.
 It has a helpful video on what positive youth development is and how it supports young people.
 The Forum also has several community examples and resources.

-- The Search Institute breaks positive youth development into 40 developmental assets, some of which are directly related to youth and others to youth's communities.
+- The Search Institute breaks positive youth development into 40 developmental assets, some of which are directly related to adolescents and others to adolescents' communities.
 It includes simple steps that people can take to promote these assets.
 You can take the developmental assets quiz for parents on the OAH website.

 - ACT for Youth Upstate Center of Excellence created a Positive Youth Development Resource Manual that provides easy to use tools and activities for professionals and community members who want to build positive youth development approaches.

-- The Center for the Study of Social Policy developed Youth Thrive, a research-informed framework that focuses specifically on youth transitioning from foster care.
-However, all youth can benefit from the five identified protective factors that help adolescents grow into healthy adults.
+- The Center for the Study of Social Policy developed Youth Thrive, a research-informed framework that focuses specifically on adolescents transitioning from foster care.
+However, all adolescents can benefit from the five identified protective factors that help adolescents grow into healthy adults.
 The initiative includes a training guide, examples of success, searchable database of interventions and actions, and resources.